EchoVault/SugarDB/README.md

 9) Command extension via embedded API.
 10) Multi-database support for key namespacing.

-We are working hard to add more features to EchoVault to make it much more powerful.
+We are working hard to add more features to SugarDB to make it much more powerful.
 Features in the roadmap include:

 1) Sharding